 The design of this Unfolding Humanity artwork aims to shed light on two unsolved problems.
-The first is motivated by work of the artist Albrecht Dürer, who asks: can every polyhedron be cut along some of its edges so that it unfolds flat into one piece without overlap?
-Every attempt to do so has resulted in a positive answer, but mathematicians are still divided over whether this is always possible.
-Our exhibit offers an example of such a positive answer, by allowing participants to unfold a dodecahedron in a way that satisfies the unsolved problem, bringing them to the edge of knowledge.
+The first is motivated by work of the artist Albrecht Dürer, who asks: can every polyhedron be cut along some of its edges so that it unfolds flat without overlap?
+Every attempt to settle this 500-year-old problem has resulted in a positive answer, but geometers are still divided over whether this is always possible.
+Our artwork offers an example of such a positive answer, by allowing participants to unfold an (elegant and simple) dodecahedron in a way that satisfies the unsolved problem, bringing them to the edge of knowledge.

 Our structure is carefully engineered and tested by a recently graduated USD mechanical engineering, physics, and mathematics major, with CAD and machining support by two additional USD engineering students.
 These three, under the supervision of an USD Engineering professor, will assure that the structure is designed to handle the stresses of any real world interaction or environment.